 A report from the American Enterprise Institute states that every year Americans spend $54,857 billion at bars, cafes, and restaurants while spending $52,503 billion on groceries.
 Impressive, isn’t it?
 With such high rates, it’s not surprising that even a small sector of the industry such as coffee shops is growing every year and by 2021 it is expected to reach $46.2 billion.

 To begin with, you need to have a concrete idea of what a cafe owner does.
 In reality, he faces nerve-racking work and numerous problems every single day.
 But rest assured, once you find the right approach the hard work will pay off and bring genuine pleasure.
 So follow these steps for starting up a successful cafe business.

 Creating a business plan for a restaurant business

 So, how do you start a restaurant business?
-First up, whether you are you starting a food truck or a coffee shop, you need to know how to make a business plan.
+First up, whether you are you starting a food truck, opening a juice bar or a coffee shop, you need to know how to make a business plan.
 Research your competitors, analyze the industry in general, and figure out your target audience.
 Here are some useful blogs that will help you with research:

 - The New York Times Start-up chronicle — here, ignore the fact that the last updates were back in 2013.
 In spite of this, the blog presents a few really good “restaurant adventures” that owners have been through.